bartobri/bitcoin-toolkit/README.md

 #### Chaining Commands

 Using input redirection methods makes it possible to chain together multiple commands which increases the utility and power of Bitcoin Toolkit.
-Here is the previous example with added redirection to the 'pubkey' command which ultimately prints the public key address for the private key that we started with.
+Here is the previous example with added redirection to the 'pubkey' command which ultimately prints the uncompressed public key for the private key that we started with.

 ```
 $ echo "L2L4ygLBjjYdTDnUkqLR2rwucnTbwARXyeMGJ5Svc7hScvKzmLcP" | btk privkey -w -U | btk pubkey
-1FEEedNDX5qqCEeL8FFsrjGRYU7akdVMLF
+049f9b6e7577847e24bab3544600c6e4fef8ab6c78ba22635c70e7801db7356efe801da9673b8ec2851b5bd458896cbf12bb14cae34cfc86c02ea8427a6c9050f7
 ```

 #### List Processing